Chrono-byte/Chrono-byte/README.md

 ### Hi I'm Chrono.

-I am a software developer and freshman engineering student at Purdue University in Indianapolis.
+I am a software developer and freshman at IUPUI.
 Currently, I am developing a real-time chat application from scratch using Node.js and WebSockets.
 With 7 years of programming expertise, I possess a wide range of skills including C++, JavaScript, and some light TypeScript and Python knowledge.
 I competed in the VEX Robotics Competition for 4 years as a programmer and designer.
 With a diverse range of interests, I aspire to work in the motorsport industry, specifically in stage rally or open-wheel racing.

 - 🤖 4 years of experience competing as a team programmer and designer in the [VEX Robotics Competition](https://robotevents.com/teams/view/7701F).
 - 🌱 I’m currently learning about RESTful APIs and WebSockets to build a real-time chat application from scratch.